Flash Ionization of the Early Universe by Pop III.1 Supermassive Stars: Introduction

-However, a number of recent papers have argued for a larger value of $\tau\simeq 0.09$, i.e., significantly larger than the above CMB-inferred values \citep[e.g.,][]{2025arXiv250416932S,2025arXiv250421813J,2025arXiv250515899C}.
-Such higher values would help alleviate tensions arising from recent Baryonic Acoustic Oscillation (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI) (DESI Collaboration 2025), which, combined with {\it Planck} CMB results, manifest as a preference for negative neutrino masses and evolving, i.e., dynamical, dark energy.
+However, a number of recent papers have argued for a larger value of $\tau\simeq 0.09$, i.e., significantly larger than the above CMB-inferred values \citep[e.g.,][]{2025arXiv250305691A,2025arXiv250416932S,2025arXiv250421813J}.
+Such higher values would help alleviate tensions arising from CMB-based estimates of the Hubble constant (i.e., ``Hubble tension'') and from recent Baryonic Acoustic Oscillation (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI) \citep{2025arXiv250314738D}, which, combined with {\it Planck} CMB results, manifest as a preference for negative neutrino masses and evolving, i.e., dynamical, dark energy.
 However, as has been pointed out by the above authors, the measurement of $\tau$ from the CMB faces a number of challenging systematic uncertainties, i.e., instrumental systematic effects and astrophysical foregrounds, which might yet allow compatibility with a larger value.

 If $\tau$ is in fact closer to 0.09, then it has major implications for the reionization history of the universe.
-In particular, it would require an extra phase of ionization that is not specifically included in most current astrophysical models \citep[e.g.,][]{2015ApJ...802L..19R}.
+In particular, it would require an extra phase of ionization that is not specifically included in most current astrophysical models \citep[e.g.,][]{2015ApJ...802L..19R} \citep[see also][]{2006ApJ...650....7H,2015MNRAS.453.4456V}.
 While models of so-called ``double reionization'' have been explored previously \citep[e.g.,][]{2003ApJ...586..693W,2003ApJ...591L...5C,2003ApJ...595....1H,2005ApJ...634....1F}, they generally treated an early Pop III phase via simple extensions of normal galactic models, e.g., by varying the IMF (and thus the ionizing efficiency per baryon) and required simple parameterizations for the transition from Pop III to Pop II sources.
-Furthermore, various studies \citep[e.g.,][]{2003ApJ...595....1H,2005ApJ...634....1F} concluded that a distinct early phase of reionization was unlikely to occur because the transition from Pop III to Pop II would occur in a spatially inhomogeneous and temporally extended manner.
-However, since an early phase of flash ionization is a key feature and prediction of the Pop III.1 cosmological model of SMBH seeding, here we are motivated to present a first, simple calculation of its basic properties, including duration and expected contribution to $\tau$.
+Furthermore, various studies \citep[e.g.,][]{2003ApJ...595....1H,2005ApJ...634....1F} concluded that a distinct early phase of reionization was unlikely because the transition from Pop III to Pop II would occur in a spatially inhomogeneous and temporally extended manner.